twistlock/whoc/README.md

 ### Wait-For-Exec Mode
 For statically linked container runtimes, `whoc` comes in another flavor: `whoc:waitforexec`.

-1. `upload_runtime` is the image entrypoint, and runs as the `whoc` container PID 1
+1. `upload_runtime` is the image entrypoint, and runs as the `whoc` container PID 1.
-2. The user is expected to exec into the `whoc` container and invoke a file pointing to `/proc/self/exe` (e.g. `docker exec whoc_ctr /proc/self/exe`)
+2. The user is expected to exec into the `whoc` container and invoke a file pointing to `/proc/self/exe` (e.g. `docker exec whoc-ctr /proc/self/exe`)
 3. Once the exec occurs, the container runtime re-executes itself inside the container
-4. `upload_runtime` reads the runtime binary through `/proc/$runtime-pid/exe` and sends it to the configured remote server
+4. `upload_runtime` reads the runtime binary through `/proc/<runtime-pid>/exe` and sends it to the configured remote server

 ![alt text](https://github.com/twistlock/whoc/blob/master/images/whoc_waitforexec.png?raw=true "whoc wait-for-exec mode")